TheFifthRider/simply-roleplaying-webapp/docs/gameplay/tests.md

 # Tests of Ability

 Whenever you take a risk to try to do something your gamemaster will call for a test of ability to determine what happens next.
-A **test of ability** (or **test** for short) is resolved by rolling [skill, legacy, and background dice](../character/backgrounds.md) and adding the value of an [attribute](../character/attributes.md) to see if the roll meets or exceeds a specific number-- the difficulty of doing what you want to do.
+A **test of ability** (or **test** for short) is resolved by rolling [skill, legacy, and background dice](../character/backgrounds.md) to see if the roll meets or exceeds a specific number-- the difficulty of doing what you want to do.

 While you rarely need to fully write out a test with all of its possible outcomes, if you did it would look something like this: